dtcrout/hugo-personal-site/content/post/make-life-easier-with-makefiles.md

 ## What is a Makefile?

-Makefiles help you automate your development workflow, make installation of your project simple and help standardization of working environments for other contributors.
+Makefiles help you automate your development workflow, make the installation of your project simple and help standardization of working environments for other contributors.
 You see them when installing packages from source, or for C development, but they can be used for a lot of other things.

 In essence, they are a wrapper or an alias for commands or a series of commands.
 This can be very handy for example when you're debugging code and need to execute test cases and check those test cases every time you make a change.
 This is what I did when I was porting the Java code over to Python, needing to check whether or not the output remained the same after every change I made.

 I use them for just about everything now.
 Take my blog as another example.
 Whenever I come back to writing a new post, I typically don't have my development environment set up.
 I need to download my theme and I need to start up a server to preview my site locally.
-Because I always forget these commands I made a `Makefile` to make the setup easier.
+Because I always forget these commands I made a Makefile to make the setup easier.

 ## How do I _make_ a Makefile?

-Consider the following example.
-You're developing a Python web server.
-You need a command to run the application, and another command to execute some `curl` commands to test your endpoints.
+Consider the following example: you're developing a Python web server.
+When developing the application, you need a command to run the application, and another command to execute some `curl` commands to test your endpoints.
+The output of the `curl` command will be compared to an expected output like `diff`.

 Adding a `Makefile` in the root of the directory of your project, we can make a command to execute your Python app: